Creating Service Tickets

 Here’s an example of a complete ticket:

 That’s the information you’ll usually need to fill out a ticket.
-However, Symphona also provides some additional fields if you want to provide even more information.
-These include:
+However, Symphona also provides some additional fields depending on your ticket type.
+These are the fields that hold information specific to this ticket.

 - External ID